 Mean score of companies in the Electricity Transmission industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Companhia Energética de Minas Gerais (Cemig) reported total greenhouse gas emissions of approximately 4,286,081 kg CO2e for Scope 1, 376,174,250 kg CO2e for Scope 2, and a staggering 5,911,209,350 kg CO2e for Scope 3 emissions.
-This represents a significant portion of their overall carbon footprint, with Scope 3 emissions being the largest contributor.
+In 2024, Companhia Energética de Minas Gerais (Cemig) reported total greenhouse gas emissions of approximately 6,000,000,000 kg CO2e, with significant contributions from Scope 1, 2, and 3 emissions.
+Specifically, Scope 1 emissions were about 42,860,810 kg CO2e, while Scope 2 emissions totalled approximately 376,174,250 kg CO2e.
+The most substantial impact came from Scope 3 emissions, which reached approximately 5,911,209,350 kg CO2e, primarily driven by fuel and energy-related activities.
 Cemig has set ambitious climate commitments, aiming for a 69.4% reduction in absolute Scope 1 and 2 emissions by 2030, using 2021 as the baseline year.
-Furthermore, they have established long-term targets to achieve a 90% reduction in these emissions by 2040.
-For Scope 3 emissions, Cemig is committed to reducing emissions from fuel and energy-related activities by 75.8% per MWh and aims for a 90% reduction in emissions from the use of sold products by 2040.
-These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Cemig's commitment to achieving net-zero greenhouse gas emissions across its value chain by 2040.
-The company is currently on track to meet its near-term targets, demonstrating a proactive approach to climate action within the electric utilities sector.
+Furthermore, the company has committed to a long-term target of reducing these emissions by 90% by 2040.
+For Scope 3 emissions, Cemig aims for a 90% reduction in emissions from the use of sold products related to fossil fuels by 2040, alongside a 75.8% reduction in emissions from fuel and energy-related activities per MWh by 2030.
+These targets align with the Science Based Targets initiative (SBTi) and reflect Cemig's commitment to achieving net-zero greenhouse gas emissions across its value chain by 2040.
+The company’s proactive approach to climate action underscores its role in the energy sector and its responsibility towards sustainable practices.

 Access structured emissions data, company-specific emission factors, and source documents